RJ

 If your prescription carries an ADD value — typically between +0.75 and +3.00 — it means you have developed a condition called presbyopia.
 This is a completely natural age-related change that occurs in almost every person above the age of 40.

-As you age, the natural crystalline lens inside your eye gradually loses its elasticity and flexibility.
-When you were younger, this lens could instantly change its shape to shift focus between near and far objects.
-With presbyopia, this flexibility reduces and your eye can no longer easily switch focus — making it difficult to read up close while your distance vision may still be acceptable.
+As you age, the natural crystalline lens inside your eye gradually loses its elasticity.
+With presbyopia, your eye can no longer easily switch focus — making it difficult to read up close while your distance vision may still be acceptable.

 ⚠️ Presbyopia is not a disease — it is a natural part of ageing.
 Nearly everyone above 40 develops it to some degree.